msdamzdh/EVO2/Readme.md

 ## Environment Variables

-Create a `.env-dev` file with the following variables:
+Create a `.env` file with the following variables:
 ```
 URL=your_host_url
 PORT=your_port_number